The Who, What, Where and How of WEST

 Simply put, WEST Archive Builders send requests to WEST members for specific volumes to fill gaps in one or more journal backfiles being archived on behalf of the trust.
 A Builder may request holdings from a number of institutions; the number of requests will depend on what the Builder requires to make a full and complete backfile.
 Requests for holdings contain a list of the specific titles and volumes needed.

 Archive Builders are responsible for “building” and preserving high-risk print-only titles that are either only electronically indexed or have no electronic access points.
+More information on the “calls for holdings” process is available on the Archiving Standards & Requirements page.

 Is there a deadline to respond to a call for holdings?